modular/modular/KGEN/docs/public/programming-manual.md

 There are several missing features that we will build in to make this more similar to Python over time, including importing builtin declarations by default, adding support for top-level code (instead of requiring the use of a `main` function), etc, but this will get you started.
+(Functions like `print` and `range` are imported by default within Mojo notebooks.)
 There are lots and lots of examples of Mojo code in the modular code-base, for example take a look in `Kernels/Benchmarks` and `KGEN/test/mojo-examples` for small applications.

 If you are interested in diving into the more of the internal implementation details of Mojo, it can be instructive to look at types in the standard